-Mom had both her breasts removed first two years that I worked for AT&T. Her older sister Mary Jane had died two months before Pam and I were born.
-See Breast Cancer for more.
+Mom had both her breasts removed during the first two years that I worked for AT&T. Her older sister Mary Jane had died six weeks before Pam and I were born.

 I wanted to be happy.
 I had no clue at that point that the journey necessary was inward.
 I could only see that I needed to be with someone who wanted to spend time with me and not with his radio.

 I made the choice to divorce Jim and found an apartment in downtown Cleveland close to work.
-I worked very strange hours to be present with the people designing the new system and my team that worked at night to do their testing.
+I worked very strange hours to be present with the people designing the new system during the day and my team that worked at night to do their testing.

-With my project completed and my divorce moving toward completion, the data center announced that it was closing.
+With my project completed and my divorce progressing, the data center announced that it was closing.
 I had already started interviewing for a job in Chicago, at the regional headquarters.